Cryptography 101: Public Key, Private Key, and How They Work Together

 Kiteworks provides robust encryption capabilities to ensure the security and integrity of an organization’s data.
 Kiteworks emails are encrypted and decrypted automatically and seamlessly, and recipients use their native email accounts.
 All files undergo an integrity check using an MD5 hash digital fingerprint and all content is sent over an encrypted SSL connection, with the ability to disable TLS 1.0 or 1.1 for enhanced security.

 Encryption is a key requirement for defense contractors and subcontractors who must demonstrate CMMC compliance to continue working with the US Department of Defense (DoD).
-Kiteworks supports nearly 90% of CMMC 2.0 Level 2 requirements out of the box.
-As a result, DoD contractors and subcontractors can accelerate their CMMC 2.0 Level 2 accreditation process by ensuring they have the right sensitive content communications platform in place.
+Kiteworks supports nearly 90% of CMMC Level 2 requirements out of the box.
+As a result, DoD contractors and subcontractors can accelerate their CMMC Level 2 accreditation process by ensuring they have the right sensitive content communications platform in place to achieve CMMC 2.0 compliance.

-With Kiteworks, DoD contractors and subcontractors unify their sensitive content communications into a dedicated Private Content Network, leveraging automated policy controls and tracking and cybersecurity protocols that align with CMMC 2.0 practices.
+With Kiteworks, DoD contractors and subcontractors unify their sensitive content communications into a dedicated Private Data Network, leveraging automated policy controls and tracking and cybersecurity protocols that align with CMMC 2.0 practices.

 Kiteworks enables rapid CMMC 2.0 compliance with core capabilities and features including: